 Eating in Deruta

-There are quite a lot of good options in Deruta when it comes to eating out.
-There are many good restaurants, trattorias and pizzerias in the town where the locals mostly prefer to eat.
-In most places, food that is served is traditional Italian and regional dishes.
-There are also a few good cafés, bars and bakeries in Deruta where visitors can get good wines and light lunch dishes.
-Some of the best known restaurants in Deruta are ristorante Scappini, Tavola E Favola di Persiani Paola, ristorante Egizia Srl, pizzeria Birreria Al Sasso, Framar Srl, Le Case Coloniche agriturismo e country house.
+When it comes to eating out, there are quite a lot of good options in Deruta.
+In most places, you'll find nice, earthy traditional food.
+There are also a few good cafés, bars and bakeries in town where visitors can get good wines and light lunches.
+Some of the best known restaurants in Deruta are ristorante Scappini, Tavola e Favola , ristorante Egizia, pizzeria Birreria Al Sasso, Le Case Coloniche.

 Shopping in Deruta

-Deruta is mostly known for its excellent quality ceramics which are exported to all parts of Italy as well as to other countries.
-There are plenty of shops located in all parts of the town where visitors can purchase beautiful locally made ceramics; however, these might be quite expensive.
-The best thing to do is to purchase ceramics directly from the artisans' workshops which would be much inexpensive.
+Deruta is mostly known for its excellent quality ceramics, which are exported to all parts of Italy, as well as to other countries.
+There are plenty of shops located in all parts of town, where visitors can purchase beautiful locally made ceramics.
+However, these might be quite expensive.
+The best thing to do is to purchase ceramics directly from the artisans' workshops, which would save you some bucks.
 The town is also known for its excellent extra virgin olive oil which can be found in almost all food stores.